timeplus-io/docs/docs/ingest-api.md

 # Push data to Timeplus via ingest REST API

 As a generic solution, you can call the ingestion REST API to push data to Timeplus, with any preferred languages.
+With the recent enhancements of the ingest API, in many cases, you can configure other systems to push data directly to Timeplus via webhook, without writing code.

 Please check https://docs.timeplus.com/rest for the detailed API documentations.

 ## Create a stream in Timeplus